hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 We recommend using functionalities like [pagination](/components/pagination), [sorting](/components/table?tab=code#sortable-table), and [filtering](/patterns/filter-patterns) to reduce this load.

-That said, there may be cases when it's necessary to show a table with a large number of columns and allow the user to scroll horizontally.
+That said, there may be cases when it’s necessary to show a table with a large number of columns and allow the user to scroll horizontally.
 In this case the consumer can use different approaches, depending on their context, needs and design specs.

 Below we show a couple of examples of how a scrollable table could be implemented: use them as starting point (your mileage may vary).